 Equity in a property you already own

 Equity is the difference between how much your property is now worth and how much you still owe on the home loan for that property.
-If you already have a home loan on a property, you can use the equity on that loan as a deposit towards buying another property – if you can afford to repay two mortgages at once, that is.
+If your property is now worth more than you still owe on the home loan for it, this is known as ‘positive equity’.
+If you already have a home loan on a property, you may be able to use some of the positive equity on that loan as a deposit towards buying another property – if you can afford to repay two mortgages at once, that is.

 Are home loans with no deposit a good idea?

-Disadvantages of no deposit home loans
+Possible disadvantages of no deposit home loans